pavlobrazhko/Exploring-Spatiotemporal-Flanders-Traffic-Data/README.md

 |:--|
 | *Sensor [’3162’] data after applying Rolling window size=5* |

+The data exhibit enhanced stability following the application of rolling windows.
+This is advantageous for uncovering spatiotemporal patterns.

 Furthermore, the following table presents statistics regarding the reduction in the number of rows with missing data, based on the size of the Rolling Window.
 It is important, however, to strike a balance between data smoothing and the inevitable information loss it entails.

 | ![Map](/images/output_70_3.png) |